Everything PR News

 Layer 5: AI Visibility

 The aggregate signal across Wikipedia, mainstream business press, podcast transcripts, long-form coverage, and verifiable third-party endorsements that determines what answer engines say when board recruiters, investors, and journalists ask about the executive.
-Three sub-signals matter most: entity coherence, recency, and source diversity.
+Three sub-signals matter most: entity coherence (consistent name, biography, category across surfaces), recency (AI engines weight recent coverage heavily), and source diversity (multiple independent outlets covering the executive in different contexts).

 Executive Branding for the AI Era